Hynek Krušina of Lichtenburg: Career

 In February 1437 he attended the coronation of Emperor Sigismund's wife Barbara as Queen consort of Bohemia.
 After Sigismund died in December 1437, Hynek supported the candidacy of Sigismund's son-in-law Albert II.
 After Albert was elected as King of Bohemia, Hynek was allowed to bear the royal sword at the coronation ceremony on 29 June 1438 the St. Vitus Cathedral in Prague and took part as seneschal in the subsequent celebrations.
 In October 1438, Albert had to leave Prague to avert a Polish invasion in Silesia and afterwards travelled to Hungary to repel the Turks.
-He appointed a council to support governor Oldrich Celský.
+He appointed a council to support governor Ulrich II, Count of Celje.
 Hynek was a member of this council, along with Meinhard of Neuhaus and Hanuš of Kolowrat.

 In the late 1430s, Hynek tried to expand his possessions in eastern Bohemia.
-On 6 September 1440, he purchased the liens over the Lordship of Glatz, the Duchy of Münsterberg, the city of Ząbkowice Śląskie and some East Bohemian possessions, from Anna of Koldice, the widow of Půta III of Častolovice.
+On 6 September 1440, he purchased the liens over the estate of Kladsko, the Duchy of Münsterberg, the city of Ząbkowice Śląskie and some East Bohemian possessions, from Anna of Koldice, the widow of Půta III of Častolovice.
 Her East Bohemian possessions included Nové Hrady, Rychmberk Castle, Potštejn, Albrechtice, Choceň, Hummel and Častolovice.
 Anna's mother-in-law, also named Anna (died in 1454 or earlier), the daughter of Jan II of Oświęcim and the widow of Půta II of Častolovice, still resided in Častolovice; Hynek conceded the usufruct of Častolovice to her for the rest of her life.
 He also took over Půta III's debt and undertook to raise Půta's three daughters, Anna, Catherine and Salome, befittingly.